 So if you feel the same and you want your decor to look current for more than five years too, here is how you can create a timeless home.

-What you should invest in for timeless decor.
+What you should invest in for timeless home decor.

 1. Natural materials.

 Has there ever been a decade when marble, wood, or brick wasn’t in style?
 Nope.
-Manmade materials just don’t have the same staying power.
+Manmade materials just don’t have the same staying power as natural elements.
 Remember when Corian was the primo countertop material?
 I rest my case.

 Using the real thing can be more expensive, but worth the money if you want it to truly be timeless.
-So invest in marble countertops, floors, backsplash, or shower tile.
+So invest in marble countertops, floors, backsplash, or shower tile when making design choices.
 Put in wood floors.
 Go for a brick accent wall.

 Just keep patterns and colors quiet and classic.
 Because even natural materials can be affected by trends.
 Just say no to the green or purple marble.
 And we already knew non-neutral granite colors would never be timeless.